Project Management for Change (PM4C) FAQs

 WHERE WILL THE 2018 EVENT BE HELD?
 IS IT METRO-ACCESSIBLE?

-The 2018 DC event will be held at the Stamp Student Union at the University of Maryland, College Park – a highly metro-accessible location!
-For those using the Metro, College Park is on the Green Line as well as multiple bus lines.
-When planning to use public transportation, please remember that MLK Day is a Federal holiday.
+The 2019 DC PMDoS event will be held at the Stamp Student Union at the University of Maryland, College Park—a highly metro-accessible location!
+For those using the DC Metro, College Park is accessible via the Green Line, as well as multiple bus lines.
+When planning to use public transportation, please remember that MLK, Jr. Day is a Federal holiday and may impact mass transit availability.
 Transportation will be provided between the rail station and Stamp Student Union.
 Look for more information in our event newsletter.

 WHAT IS THE DRESS CODE?